mrsimpson/slides-context-is-all-you-need/.vibe/development-plan-default.md

 - **Secondary Goal**: Position engineers to sharpen their tools to remain relevant (including responsible-vibe-mcp)
 - **Duration**: 30 minutes + Q&A
 - **Structure Approach**: Problem-focused introduction → Historic solutions → The solution (Context Engineering as engineering skill)
+- **IMPORTANT REFINEMENT**: Previous approaches didn't "fail" - they were appropriate for different LLM maturity levels and still have valid use cases

 ## Notes
 **Core Insight**: Context Engineering is engineering - requires different skills than coding, but engineers must develop these skills to remain relevant